Yubico/webauthn-sign-kem-extensions/README.md

 by inspecting the attestation statement and the authenticator data flags.

-Each WebAuthn credential corresponds to at most one signing public key or signing seed public key, and at most one key agreement public key or key agreement seed public key.
+Each WebAuthn credential corresponds to at most one signing public key or signing seed public key, and at most one KEM public key or KEM seed public key.
 If a RP requires keys with varying user verification or backup eligibility properties, the RP must create a unique key - and thus a unique WebAuthn credential - for each such setting.
 These extensions do not require any state to be stored in the authenticator,